 Stargell's reason in 1968 for wanting to work with black teenagers in Pittsburgh's Hill District most likely went back to the rioting that occurred there after the assassination of Martin Luther King.
 After King's death, the Hill, one of the most impoverished areas in the city and with a black population of over 95 percent, exploded with fire bombings and looting.
 After two days of rioting, the Pittsburgh Post-Gazette reported that nearly 1,000 arrests had been made and several people had suffered gunshot wounds.
 Pennsylvania governor Raymond Shafer closed the state's liquor stores and ordered the National Guard to Pittsburgh.
 Mayor Joseph Barr imposed a curfew on the city and ordered residents -- to little immediate effect -- to stay in their homes after dusk.

 The rioting had no direct effect on the Pirates.
 After the brief postponement for King's funeral on April 9, they opened their season on April 10 in Houston.
-It did, however, threaten the Civic Arena, which was built in the Lower Hill at the base of Pittsburgh's Golden Triangle downtown area in the early 1960s after hundreds of
+It did, however, threaten the Civic Arena, which was built in the Lower Hill at the base of Pittsburgh's Golden Triangle downtown area in the early 1960s after hundreds of black families were evicted from their homes.
+Two weeks after the rioting, it was where the ABA's Pittsburgh Pipers, a team with four black starters, including the controversial Connie Hawkins, hosted the first game of the league's playoff finals on their way to the ABA championship.
+In "An Unforgettable Team That Pittsburgh Forgot," Chris Elsey noted that, oddly, when only 2,665 showed up at the arena for the game, Pittsburgh sportswriters ignored the after-effect of the riots on attendance: "Instead journalists lashed out at readers for shunning the Pipers."

 The most visible sign of Stargell's growing commitment to the residents of the Hill District came two years after the rioting, when he invested in former Pittsburgh Steeler Brady Key's All-Pro Chicken franchise and opened a restaurant just before the beginning of the 1970 season that became popularly known as "Chicken on the Hill, With Will."
 To promote the restaurant, Stargell offered free chicken to anyone in the restaurant waiting for an order when he hit a home run.